-The program fulfills the academic requirements for state licensure in Florida and for clinical membership in AAMFT.
-Additional post-master's clinical experience is required for both credentials.
+The program fulfills the academic requirements for state licensure in Florida and for clinical membership in AAMFT; additional post-master's clinical experience is required for both credentials.

-Students may enter the M.S. in Family Therapy program in the Fall or Summer terms.
+Students may enter the M.S. in Family Therapy program in the fall or summer terms.
 Full time students take 9 credit hours; part time students take 3-6 credit hours per term.
 Students who attend full-time can expect to complete the program in 2 years; part-time students can expect to complete the program in 3 years, depending on their pace of study.
 Summer attendance is required.

-On the following page is a sample degree plan for students who begin their studies in the Fall term.
+Following is a sample degree plan for students who begin their studies in the Fall term.
 Degree plans are developed upon enrollment.